Biangkerok32/thunkable-to-kodular/readme.md

  3. A new file called *_kodular.aia has been created
  4. Go to Kodular and import the new AIA file
  5. That's all.
 Don't hesitate to report an issue if something doesn't work.

-Note: The [7z.exe](https://www.7-zip.org/) binary is included to simplify zip and unzip processes.
-If you want to use your own 7-Zip, uncomment all commented lines and remove the line above them.